 FRANÇOIS AUDOUY was born in the south of France and raised in a small town north of Los Angeles, where his passion for movies grew from regular visits to the "Towne Theater" that showed one film a week on its single screen.

 François started his career path as an Illustrator and Graphic Designer, contributing to the designs of dozens of films over the past 20 years, including "Men in Black 1 & 2," "Primary Colors," "Wild, Wild West," "Minority Report," "The Lion, the Witch and the Wardrobe," and "Zodiac."

-François left his mark on iconic brands—designing the Wonka bars and Golden Tickets in Tim Burton's "Charlie & the Chocolate Factory," Daily Planet covers for the first three Spider-Man films, and also the MIB logo used across the "Men in Black" franchise.
+François left his mark on iconic brands—designing the Wonka bars and Golden Ticket in Tim Burton's "Charlie & the Chocolate Factory," Daily Planet covers for the first three Spider-Man films, and also the MIB logo used across the "Men in Black" franchise.